AngeloGalav/image-processing-and-computer-vision/2023-04-17 - Instance Detection - ZCC, Shape Matching, Hugh Transform 1.md

 ### Comparison of ZCC under significant intensity changes
 ![[comparison.png]]
 ZNCC turns out to be a similarity function very robust to intensity changes!
 ## Fast Template Matching
 Template matching may be exceedingly slow whenever the model and/or target images have a large size (i.e. computational complexity is $O(M×N×W×H)$).

 A popular approach is to deploy an _image pyramid_:
-- Smoothing and sub-sampling
+- __Smoothing and sub-sampling__
-	- Typically 1/2 on both sides at each level
+	- Typically 1/2 on both sides at each level (Shrink both target image and template)
-	- Shrink the image, shrink the template
 - _Full search at top level_ and then _local refinements_ traversing back the pyramid down to the original image
 ![[pyramid.png]]
 Very fast approach, though the _number of levels_ needs to be _chosen carefully_ (and empirically) to avoid loss of information, which negatively affect the detection.

 ## Shape-based Matching
-Another istance level object detection that we've seen is __SIFT__, but you cannot detect edges or corners in SIFT.
+Another istance level object detection that we've seen is SIFT, but you cannot detect edges or corners in SIFT.

 __Edge-based template matching approach__
-We essentially use edges to define a shape, and the edges are then use to detect the shape in the target image.
-From edges, we can exploit the _orientation_, and add the _orientation information_ to the control points.

 - First, a set of _control points_, $P_k$, is extracted from the _model image_ by an _Edge Detector_ and the _gradient direction_ at each $P_k$ is stored.
 	- The Template composed by _offsets_ and _gradient directions_
 	- We don't use the magnitude, since it is very much influenced by the intensity difference.